calroc/Thun/docs/Hylo-, Ana-, Cata-, and Para-morphisms - Recursion Combinators.md

     ...          c  a'' F a' F a F

 ### 4
-And, last but not least, if you can combine as you go, starting with c, and the combiner needs to work on the current item this is the form:
+And, last but not least, if you can combine as you go, starting with c, and the combiner needs to work on the current item, this is the form:

     W == c swap [P] [pop] [[F] dupdip G] primrec